 Students are grouped into Forms (Home Rooms).
-This group registers with their Form Tutor and follows the Life Skills Programme together.
-Classes are set by English or Maths ability.
+This group registers with their Form Tutor and follows the Wellbeing Programme together.
 The Form Teacher is the first point of contact over pastoral concerns.

 Houses

 Students are allocated a House for Inter-House competitions, be they sporting or cultural.
 House T-shirts are issued as part of the uniform.